-You can access the "Insert Storyboard" functionality in two ways, as pictured below.
+You can access the "Insert Storyboard" functionality in three ways, as pictured below.

 From the "..."-icon on the "Add Slide" square.
 This allows you to attach a storyboard at the end of the one you're working on or inserting a storyboard into an empty one.

 Form the "Insert Storyboard" button between slides.
 When you have more than one slide on the storyboard, you have an "Insert Storyboard" button between slides as well, which mean you can insert a storyboard wherever.

 When inserting a storyboard, it will be included in full at the insert point.
 If that insert point is within a group, it will split the group at that point.

 Or you can insert the storyboard already before you're in the video studio, when creating a new storyboard: